amivaleo/Show-Desktop-Button/README.md

 ## Translation

 If you'd like to translate the extension in your native language, you can download `show-desktop-button.pot` and edit that using, for example, `Poedit`.
-Then send me the `.mo` e `.po` files you produce.
+Then send me the `.po` file.

 ## Version history